Mon – Sun: 24/7 Plumbing

 One of the fastest paybacks when conserving water is installing low-flow faucets and aerators in restrooms, breakrooms, and kitchens.
 This simple upgrade cuts water waste from dripping or running faucets.
 Low-flow models use at least 30% less water than standard 2.2 gpm faucets without sacrificing performance.

-After faucets, focusing on water-efficient toilets and urinals is key.
-New dual-flush and high-efficiency toilet models use 1.28 gpf or less while delivering effective flushing power.
+Focusing on water-efficient toilets and urinals is critical after faucets.
+New dual-flush and high-efficiency toilet models use 1.28 gpf or less while delivering adequate flushing power.
 For even more savings, waterless or composting units are good options.
 Efficient urinals use .5 gpf or less.

-When purchasing dishwashers and laundry machines, select ENERGY STAR-certified models that use significantly less water.
+Select ENERGY STAR-certified models that use significantly less water when purchasing dishwashers and laundry machines.
 Look for features like sensors that optimise cycle times and water levels for each load.
 This equipment saves businesses money on both water and energy bills over time.

 House Rating Map